lorenapuhl/autofluorescence-in-microscopical-data/README.md

 The analysis pipeline consistently reveals several key patterns across experimental conditions:

+### Progressive Autofluorescence Accumulation

-**Progressive Autofluorescence Accumulation**: Total intensities increase systematically with age across all samples.
+Total intensities increase systematically with age across all samples.
 This demonstrates that autofluorescent compounds accumulate in aging worms, progressively increasing the background fluorescence signal.
 The rate of increase varies between conditions but the trend is universal.